 We’re talking about Mesut Ozil, a wonderfully gifted playmaker who continues to frustrate.
 He didn’t have his best game in an Arsenal shirt and was replaced on 78 minutes by the inexperienced yet promising Joe Willock.
 And the boy did very well — he managed four shots at goal in his 14 minutes on the pitch and German ace Ozil didn’t have any in his game time.
 Whatever your thoughts on Ozil, that statistic is alarming.

-While the Arsenal fanbase seems divided on Ozil, the majority are backing Emery to turn things round and being positive why not get a betfred sign up promo code for all your betting needs.
+While the Arsenal fanbase seems divided on Ozil, the majority are backing Emery to turn things round and being positive.
 It has to be said however there are a number of dissenting voices on various social media platforms who say that the former Valencia and PSG boss isn’t the man to lead Arsenal forward.